jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/assignment.md

 ![Reward](../../../../../static/img/integration/vision/task/rewardDialog.png)

 :::info Info
-The code will matches with the code in the summary table.
+The code will match with the code in the summary table.
 :::

 ### Employee Progress